-1974 - February 5th was a day of special celebration.
+February 5th, 1974 was a day of special celebration.
 Free and clear of debt, the church was consecrated by the Rt.
 Rev. William H. Folwell, Bishop of Central Florida, one of the three dioceses into which South Florida had been divided.
 The consecration was 18 years to the day of that first worship service in the Hartridge parlor.
-This service was attended by nearly 300 people in contrast to the 35 present at that first service.

 As of 2016, the Parish called Reverend Father Mark Lafler as Rector.